 Poetry Competition will be judged by a panel of professional poets: judges will be Charlotte Lunn (Lottie Poet) and Beckie Deans, poets.

 The judges’ decision is final and no individual correspondence can be entered into.

 Judges are unable to comment on individual entries.

 Judging will be fair and unbiased.
 Experienced readers will assist the named judges in selecting the shortlists.

 The organisers reserve the right to change the panel of judges without notice and not to award prizes if, in the opinion of the judges, such action is justified.

-Prize winner and runners up will be notified by Friday 1 May 2020 and invited to receive their prize and read their work at Oakwood Community Centre on Saturday 23 May.
+Prize winner and runners up will be notified by Friday 1 May 2020 and invited to a virtual reward ceremony to acknowledge their prize and read their work at a virtual ceremony.